cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Discover Data

-The `rbefdata` package supports exploiting vocabularies stored on `tematres` vocabulary servers.
-We can search terms and display their descriptions as well as we can ask for their relations.
-As the `BEFdata` platform offers a keyword based search for datasets we can use the vocabulary integration to improve the search along the relations provided.
-For example looking for datasets that deal with the fresh weight of plant organs we are searching for the keywords "plant organ".
-We query the `BEFdata` platform for datasets that are tagged with that terms and we get back a few datasets (see box xxx).
-In a further step we use the vocabulary on the `tematres` server to narrow down "plant organs" and we get back keywords like "leaf", "root" and "twig" (see box xxx).
-These narrower keywords are used to query the `BEFdata` server again and it returns all datasets tagged with the narrower plant organ terms.
-This method can be used the other way around as well to restrict the datasets we get back to higher order terms with `bef.tematres.api(task = "fetchUp", "plant organ")` (see box xxx).
+The `rbefdata` package supports exploiting vocabularies stored on a `tematres` vocabulary server.
+It can search terms, display their descriptions as well as we can ask the server for the terms relations.
+The `BEFdata` platform offers a keyword based search for datasets that is made available from within the `rbefdata` package as well by the `bef.get.datasets.for_keyword()` command.
+Thus we can use the vocabulary integration to enhance the exploration of datasets along the relations provided by the vocabulary server.
+For example looking for datasets that deal with the weight of plant organs we use the terms "plant organ" and "weight" to query the `BEFdata` platform.
+It returns a few (~10) datasets tagged with these keywords (see box xxx).
+In a further step we use the `tematres` vocabulary integration to narrow down the term "plant organ".
+We get back narrower terms like "leaf", "root", "twig" and "stem" (see box xxx).
+These keywords are then to query the `BEFdata` server again where it returns all datasets tagged with the narrower plant organ terms.
+This method can be used the other way around as well to restrict the datasets that get returned to higher order terms with `bef.tematres.api(task = "fetchUp", "plant organ")` (see box xxx).

 ```r